 There, I said it.

-When I sat down to share the best restaurants in Québec City for 2021, I decided to feature the restaurants I truly love, the ones I constantly recommend to visiting friends and family.
-Some are Québec City staples, others are new and exciting and scrumptious.
+When I sat down to share the best restaurants in Quebec City for 2022, I decided to feature the restaurants I truly love, the ones I constantly recommend to visiting friends and family.
+Some are Quebec City staples, others are new and exciting and scrumptious.

-Every restaurant in this post serves up mouth-watering dishes that will have you planning a return trip to Québec City.
-I focused on the food, obviously, but polite staff and a great atmosphere also play a role when I choose places to recommend.
-This is why in this post you’ll find a mixture of places to eat in Québec City, from diners to fine dining.
+Every restaurant in this post serves up mouth-watering dishes that will have you planning a return trip to Quebec City.
+I focused on the food, obviously, but the polite staff and a great atmosphere also play a role when I choose places to recommend.
+This is why in this post you’ll find a mixture of places to eat in Quebec City, from diners to fine dining.

-Here are my picks for the BEST Restaurants in Québec City, for 2021!
+here are my picks for the best restaurants in quebec city, for 2022!

 A local favourite, Patente et Machin may be a small restaurant, but it packs a culinary punch like no other.
 The restaurant, with its exposed brick walls, wooden tables and chairs, and eclectic décor is known for its warm atmosphere, and impressive wine list.